willybaer/walk/README.md

 ### Migrations sql file

 To create a new migrations file inside the migrations folder.
 Use the following command.
-The default datbase environment is 'dev'.
+The default database environment is 'dev'.
 ```
-walk --new test_file_name --env dev
+walk --new test_file_name
 ```

 ### Execute migrations